 I don’t suppose this is anything very original, but I felt it keenly at St. Andrew’s.
 I’m generally a kind of Big Data skeptic, mostly because I have no idea of or control over the questions the government and business wonks are asking about data that involves me and my family.
 No doubt they’re stoked to keep mining and massaging this information until their corporate masters can call the tune on how we will spend all of our cash and their government counterparts can track our every move, word, and thought, all to some end that even the editors of Wired can only see through Google glass, darkly—but that’s a bit bleak, now, isn’t it?
 Blame it on Amtrak and what looks very like a full moon rising orangely over Orange, Connecticut.

 But as an educator I’m pretty okay with grabbing some critical data and then asking questions, a lot of them, even if it feels like opening up an infinite matryoshka doll.
-I’ve written elsewhere, also in connection with the CWRA’s images-1utility, of independent schools’ penchant for letting lore stand in for actual data, and I’m not a fan of this practice.
+I’ve written elsewhere, also in connection with the CWRA’s utility, of independent schools’ penchant for letting lore stand in for actual data, and I’m not a fan of this practice.

 We just have to be honest about the questions we ask and most of all resolve to face squarely the answers we discover, even when they do not please us or affirm the wonders we believe we are accomplishing.
 But the CWRA, like any smart assessment tool and any good set of questions, is a fine tool for starting this process, and I had a fine old time at this conference for that very reason.